adityasoni9998/ANLP_Term_Project_NoFunEval/CONTRIBUTIONS.md

 Researching and writing code for metrics for calculating modifications made when editing a piece of code.
 Writing code for making predictions and evaluating model performance based on modification scores of generations.
 Analysis - quantitative and qualitative.

 3. Darsh Agarwal (Andrew ID: darsha)
-Creating graphs, setting up environment.
+Creating graphs for result analysis.
+Setting up the environment.
+Generating inferences for two models in their best setting.
+Future Works, Limitations and Ethical Considerations.

 Everyone contributed to writing the report.